Pablonara/vex_tournament/README.md

 DEV FORK.
 VISIT THE `vex_tournament/vex_tournament` GITHUB REPOSITORY TO USE STABLE RELEASE

+(Mostly) stable dev releases at the dev branch of main repo.
+Use those if you want a more stable release with better support

 A website to manage robotics tournaments, built using Django.
 The production website is accessible at https://vex.thearchons.xyz/.

 # Getting Started